November 28, 2017

 How Does the New Backup Repository Work?

-The primary difference between the normal (forever-incremental) and the new type of backup repository is easily deduced: while the normal repository stores only increments (i.e., the changes made to a VM since its last backup job), the new one stores VM backup chains consisting of periodic full backups and several increments between these full backups.
+The primary difference between the normal (forever-incremental) and the new type of backup repository is easily deduced: while the normal repository stores only increments (i.e., the changes made to a VM since its last backup job), the new one stores VMware backup chains consisting of periodic full backups and several increments between these full backups.

 In terms of integration with deduplication appliances, the new repository type: